ilijamt/glacier-interface/README.md

 It's a multithreaded application, that supports multipart uploads to Amazon Glacier servers, you can specify concurrency, to speed up the upload.

-Anyone is welcome to help in development of this tool, see a bug, or a want a new feature, drop me a pull request, or create an issue and I will see what I can do.
+Anyone is welcome to help in development of this tool, see a bug, or a want a new feature, send me a pull request, or create an issue and I will see what I can do.

 **Status: BETA**